-That Council consider approval of the Egremont Optimists-Southgate Township Building Maintenance and Municipal Use Amending Agreement by by-law at a future Council meeting.
+That Council consider approval the By-law to approve the Egremont Optimists-Southgate Township Building Maintenance and Municipal Use Amending Agreement.

 The history of this agreement started in 2010 when the Township of Southgate installed a 40 kilowatt generator at the Egremont Optimists Club building in Holstein as part of a need for an emergency warming centre in that community.
 Funding was received through the JEPP (Joint Emergency Preparedness Program) to pay for 45% of the total cost of \$21,594.60.
 An agreement between the Egremont Optimists Club and the Township of Southgate was executed on October 6, 2010.
 This agreement was up for renewal on October 1, 2015.